toypipi/Blog_Meta_Data/_posts/2025-10-28-English-Grammar-in-Use-Exercises.md

 4 I apologise for what I said.
 I shouldn’t have said it.
 5 The new restaurant in Baker Street is very good.
 I recommend it.
 6 I think you’re absolutely right.I agree with you.

+# Present continuous and present simple 1 (20251107)

+(**I am doing** and **I do**)

+## Exercises

+### 3.1 Are the underlined verbs OK?
+Correct them where necessary.

+1 Water boils at 100 degrees Celsius.
+OK
+2 How often are you going to the cinema? do you go
+3 Ben tries to find a job, but he hasn’t had any luck yet. is trying 4 Martina is phoning her mother every day. phones
+5 The moon goes round the earth in about 27 days.
+OK
+6 Can you hear those people?
+What do they talk about? are they talking 7 What do you do in your spare time?.
+OK
+8 Sarah is a vegetarian.
+She doesn’t eat meat.
+OK
+9 I must go now.
+It gets late. is getting
+10 ‘Come on!
+It’s time to leave.’
+‘OK, I come.’ am coming 11 Paul is never late.
+He’s always starting work on time. starts 12 They don’t get on well.
+They’re always arguing.
+OK

+### 3.2 Put the verb into the correct form, present continuous or present simple.

+1 a I usually get (I / usually / get) hungry in the afternoon. b I’m getting (I / get) hungry.
+Let’s go and eat something.
+2 a ‘ Are you listening (you / listen) to the radio?’
+‘No, you can turn it off.’ b ‘Do you listen (you / listen) to the radio a lot?’
+‘No, not very often.’
+3 a The River Nile flows (flow) into the Mediterranean. b The river is flowing (flow) very fast today – much faster than usual.
+4 a I’m not very active.
+I don't do (I / not / do) any sport. b What do you usually do (you / usually / do) at weekends?
+5 a Rachel is in New York right now.
+(She / stay)She is staying at the Park Hotel. b She always stays (She / always / stay) there when she’s in New York.

+### 3.3 Put the verb into the correct form, present continuous or present simple.

+1 Why are all these people here?
+What’s happening (What / happen)?
+2 Julia is good at languages.
+(She / speak)She speaks four languages very well.
+3 Are you ready yet?
+(Everybody / wait)Everybody is waiting for you.
+4 I’ve never heard this word.
+How (you / pronounce)do you pronounce it?
+5 Kate isn't working (not / work) this week.
+She’s on holiday.
+6 I think my English (improve) is improving slowly.
+It’s better than it was.
+7 Nicola (live)lives in Manchester.
+She has never lived anywhere else.
+8 Can we stop walking soon?
+(I / start)I am starting to get tired.
+9 Sam and Tina are in Madrid right now.
+(They / visit)They are visiting a friend of theirs.
+10 ‘What does your father do(your father / do)?’
+‘He’s an architect.’
+11 It took me an hour to get to work this morning.
+Most days it doesn't take (it / not / take) so long.
+12 I (I / learn)I am learning to drive.
+My driving test is next month.
+My father teaches (teach) me.

+### 3.4 Finish B’s sentences.
+Use always -ing.

+1 a: I’ve lost my keys again.
+b: Not again!
+You’re always losing your keys .
+2 a: The car has broken down again.
+b: That car is useless.
+It is always breaking down.
+3 a: Look!
+You’ve made the same mistake again.
+b: Oh no, not again!
+I am always making the same mistake.
+4 a: Oh, I’ve left my phone at home again.
+b: Typical!
+I am always leaving my phone at home.